 5. The captions in this Master Contract are inserted for convenience of reference only and shall not affect the construction or interpretation of this Master Contract.

-6. EMW and MEH agree that there is no third party beneficiary of this Master Contract and that the provisions of this Master Contract do not impart enforceable rights to anyone who is not a party.
+6. MEH and Peoples Gas agree that there is no third party beneficiary of this Master Contract and that the provisions of this Master Contract do not impart enforceable rights to anyone who is not a party.

-7. EMW AND PEOPLES GAS AGREE THAT NEITHER PARTY SHALL BE LIABLE TO THE OTHER FOR PUNITIVE, CONSEQUENTIAL, EXEMPLARY OR INCIDENTAL DAMAGES UNDER THIS MASTER CONTRACT.
+7. MEH AND PEOPLES GAS AGREE THAT NEITHER PARTY SHALL BE LIABLE TO THE OTHER FOR PUNITIVE, CONSEQUENTIAL (INCLUDING LOST REVENUES OR PROFITS), EXEMPLARY OR INCIDENTAL DAMAGES UNDER THIS MASTER CONTRACT.

 8. This Master Contract was prepared by all parties to this Master Contract and not by any party to the exclusion of any other.

+[signature page follows]

 IN WITNESS WHEREOF, the parties have caused this Master Contract to be executed in duplicate as of the date first written above.